sjlow23/pathogd/README.md

 <a name="readme-top"></a>
 ## About PathoGD

 PathoGD is a bioinformatic pipeline for the rapid and high-throughput design of RPA primers and guide RNAs (gRNA) for CRISPR-Cas12a-based nucleic acid detection.
 It incorporates two complementary modules- pangenome and *k*-mer- targeting the protein-coding and whole genome, respectively, for selection of a target region and subsequent guide RNA and primer design.
-PathoGD was initially developed for and tested on bacterial pathogens, but should work on any organism whose genome sequences are available.
+PathoGD was initially developed for and tested on bacterial genomes, but should work on any organism whose genome sequences are available.

 ## Introduction